taha1048/Data-Cleaning-Transformation/README.md

     413805	2022.0	2021.0
     423091	2022.0	2021.0

-so i dropped the 'posted_date' column as i'm interested in years only, also deleted rows where
+so i dropped the 'posted_date' column as i'm only interested in years, also deleted rows where

 the 'year' = 2022, and missing years from the data as it presented almost 0 percent of the column.